Rahul-Raviprasad/Restart/AI_Notes.md

 Interesting questions
 Language or thought.
 Which came first?
 Body mind dualism --> aatma vs shareer in Hinduism. idealism --> everything is an idea -> everything is maya

+#### State space search
+uninformed

+of 2 types
+configuration problems - solution is a configuration planning problems - solution is a path

 ## Resources
 Lectures By Prof Deepak Khemani, CSE, IIT Madras.